ElizabethViolin/translate_express/README.md

 - **Google Cloud Translate Integration**: Utilize Google Cloud Translate API for precise and fast language translations.
 - **Azure Speech-to-Text Integration**: Leverage Azure Speech-to-Text API for enhanced voice transcription, converting spoken language into text in real-time.
 - **Mobile Accessibility with Flutter WebView**: Ensure seamless use of translation features across mobile devices by integrating a Flutter WebView.
+- **Containerized Application**: Utilize Docker for easy deployment, scaling, and management of the application environment.
 - **Firebase Authentication**: Implement secure authentication using Firebase, providing a scalable solution for sign-ups, sign-ins, and session management.
 - **Light and Dark Mode**: Incorporate light and dark mode with a responsive design to ensure usability across various devices and lighting conditions.